MicrosoftLearning/AI-102-AIEngineer/Instructions/13-bot-framework.md

 1. Open the Azure portal at `https://portal.azure.com`, and sign in using the Microsoft account associated with your Azure subscription.
 2. View the **Resource Groups** page to see the resource groups that exist in your subscription.
-3. If you are using a "sandbox" subscription that restricts you to an existing resource group, note the resource group name.
-Otherwise use the **&#65291;Add** button to create a new resource group with a unique name in any available region.
+3. Use the **&#65291;Add** button to create a new resource group with a unique name in any available region.
+(If you are using a "sandbox" subscription that restricts you to an existing resource group, note the resource group name).

 ### Create an Azure application registration